Exactly solvable pairing models in two dimensions: Conclusion.

-\emph{Conclusion.}-- Using the dressing transformations, I have found an exactly solvable family of pairing models.
+Using the dressing transformations, we have found an exactly solvable family of pairing models.
 The BCS pairs are peculiar in the family as they live in a three-dimensional spin space, while all other pairs survives on two dimensional spin space.
-The fact that high $T_{c}$ superconductivity occurs on two dimensions ensures the legitimacy of the $ q\neq 0$ components being a physically valid Hamiltonian.
-I anticipate that two dimensionality of these models and high $T_{c}$ superconductivity is not coincident but what goes in nature.
-These paring models are on equal footing but distinguishing themselves according to extra single particle energies.
-This seems to suggest that a $d$-wave pair is a dressed $s$-wave pair or vice versa, which might be a solution to the $d$-wave \cite{Monthoux92} or $s $-wave \cite{Anderson93} theoretical issue.
-I look into an example and notice that the extra energies are responsible for the transitions between independent-particle states with zero magnetization and collective $\eta $ paring or $d$-wave pairing states.
-I also secure a condition where another type of pairs can play the role that the BCS pairs are playing.
-In addition, I emphasize that the family of solvable models can be even much bigger.
+These paring models are on equal footing but distinguish themselves according to extra single particle energies.
+This seems to suggest that a $d$-wave pair is a dressed $s$-wave pair or vice versa, which might be related to the $d$-wave \cite{Monthoux92} or $s $-wave \cite{Anderson93} theoretical issue.
+We look into an example and notice that the extra energies are responsible for the transitions between independent-particle states with zero magnetization and collective $\eta $ paring or $d$-wave pairing states.
+We also secure a condition where another type of pairs can play the role that the BCS pairs are playing.
+In addition, we emphasize that the family of solvable models can be even much bigger.

-This work is supported by the Ikerbasque Foundation Start-up, the Basque Government (Grant IT472-10), and the Spanish Ministerio de Educaci\'on y Ciencia (MEC)(Project No.FIS2009-12773-C02-02).
+This work is supported by the Ikerbasque Foundation Start-up, the Basque Govern- ment (Grant No. IT472-10), the Spanish MINECO/FEDER (No. FIS2012-36673-C03-03), and University of Basque Country UPV/EHU under Program UFI 11/55.